 If you can’t find what you’re looking for in the FAQ, you also have the option of sharing your questions or concerns using the included mailform.
 Plus500 pledges to assist users “in any matter,” and their reps appear to be pretty good about responding to messages within about 24 hours.

-At present, there’s no way to contact Plus500’s customer service department via phone or live chat, but the aforementioned avenues should be sufficient for addressing most sorts of issues that are likely to pop up in the course of routine use.
+At present, there’s no way to contact Plus500’s customer service department via phone, but the aforementioned avenues should be sufficient for addressing most sorts of issues that are likely to pop up in the course of routine use.

 If you’re new to the world of online trading, Plus500 can serve as an excellent crash course in the finer points of fintech and its many uses.